gwleuverink/leuver.ink/source/_posts/organize-livewire-properties-with-groups.blade.md

 image: assets/images/livewire-property-groups.jpg
 ---

-Ever found yourself writing the same validateOnly arrays repeatedly across different methods?
+Ever found yourself writing the same validate() arrays repeatedly across different methods?
 Or hunting through your component to figure out which properties belong to which step of your multi-step form?

 Complex forms in Livewire lead to scattered validation logic where field relationships are buried in method calls rather than clearly declared.